The 2 RQC Horror Comedies No 1

-Not a Guy Ritchie meets the British EastEnders Soap Opera inspired spin off (surprisingly).
+Not a Guy Ritchie meets the British Soap Opera inspired spin off for EastEnders (surprisingly).

 The plot set tells of a band of young Cockneys saving their grandfather – and his buddies – from the undead of London’s East End.